The Transgender Community

 Transgender women are 49 times more likely to be living with HIV than the general population

-Around 19% of transgender women are living with HIV
+Around 14% of transgender women are living with HIV according to a review conducted in 2019

 Transgender people living with HIV are less likely to report adherence to treatment of above 90% compared to patients who aren’t transgender